 - Represented a Métis community in a hearing before Alberta Energy Regulator to oppose a oil sands project application.

-- Organizing Committee Member, National Aboriginal Law Conference, Canadian Bar Association (2014, Iqaluit, Nunavut)
+- Organizing committee member, National Aboriginal Law Conference, Canadian Bar Association (Iqaluit, 2014)

 - Active involvement with a federal political party

-- “The need for an Implementation Policy for the Numbered Treaties,” The Way Forward: Envisioning Treaty Rights in Modern Resource Management, a conference hosted by the University of Alberta, Augustana Campus (February 2016)
+- Panellist, “The Need for an Implementation Policy for the Numbered Treaties,” The Way Forward: Envisioning Treaty Rights in Modern Resource Management, University of Alberta, Augustana Campus (Camrose, February 2016)

-- “Métis excluded from consultation on provincially regulated projects in Alberta,” Canadian Bar Association Newsletter (August 1, 2015) and presentation to Aboriginal Subsection (September 2015)
+- “Métis Excluded from Consultation on Provincially Regulated Projects in Alberta,” Canadian Bar Association Newsletter (August 2015) and presentation to Aboriginal Subsection (September 2015)

-- “New Evidence on Judicial Review or on Appeal,” presentation to Administrative Law Subsection, Canadian Bar Association (January 2015)
+- “New Evidence on Judicial Review or on Appeal,” Administrative Law Subsection, Canadian Bar Association (January 2015)

-- “Aboriginal Involvement in Alberta’s Natural Resource Regulatory Regime,” Western Canada Aboriginal Law Forum (Vancouver, 2012)
+- Presenter, “Aboriginal Involvement in Alberta’s Natural Resource Regulatory Regime,” Western Canada Aboriginal Law Forum (Vancouver 2012)

-- “First Nation and Métis Consultation in Alberta,” Environmental Law and Regulation in Alberta, The Canadian Institute (Calgary, 2012)
+- Presenter, “First Nation and Métis Consultation in Alberta,” Environmental Law and Regulation in Alberta, The Canadian Institute (Calgary 2012)

 - “Costs in Administrative Matters: Smith v.
 Alliance Pipeline Ltd., 2011 SCC 7, and a Comparison of Cost Provisions in Other Expropriation and Natural Resource-Related Statutes,” Alberta Expropriation Association (2011)